Analysis · Piece 4 · April 2026

 SEA pass rush production, 2025 season (REGPO).
 Lawrence (ED) and Williams (DI) anchored the unit.
 Byron Murphy II led the interior with 11 sacks.
 Uchenna Nwosu added 9 sacks from the edge.

-Player Pos Sacks QB Hits Tackles FF Games
+Player Pos PFF Rush Sacks QB Hits Tackles FF Games

 The Age Math

-The timeline problem: If Seattle drafts an edge rusher at #32 or #64 in 2026, that player realistically contributes as a rotational piece in Year 1 and a featured starter in Year 2–3.
-Lawrence and Williams are not guaranteed to still be here in Year 3.
+Seattle drafts an edge rusher at #32 or #64 in 2026, that player realistically contributes as a rotational piece in Year 1 and a featured starter in Year 2–3.
+Should have some time for a rookie to develop alongside them.

 The 2026 Draft Class at Edge